10 points to follow for a Fun and Safe Off-Roading Experience

 The next angle you need to know is your break-over angle.
 This is the angle between your tires and the middle of the underside of the vehicle.
 When climbing over an obstacle, like a rock, you’ll need to know how much ground clearance you have to avoid scraping the rock and your car.
 If you don’t know or do it wrong, your vehicle can end up teeter-tottering on the rock with the wheels off the ground.
 Talk about being stuck in between a hard place and a rock!

 Off-roading usually requires driving up steep inclines with reduced tractions.
 To easily and safely make it over, start with the lowest gear available.
 It’s also recommended to use the lowest gear when the vehicle doesn’t have dual-range transfer cases.

 Most older trucks and 4-wheel drive SUVs have a low-range transfer case that can be activated by a switch or lever.
 It’s usually part of the 4-wheel drive system.
 Low range lets the second set of gears amplify the vehicle's power at lower RPMs.
 This means your low-range vehicle can go on different terrain and adventures that vehicles without low-range can’t go.

-#4: Do Lower Tire Pressure
+#4: Lower your Tire Pressure